Weld Strength Calculator

-The SkyCiv Weld Capacity Calculator allows users to compute the capacity based on Blodgett’s geometry for welds treated as a line in accordance with AISC 360-16 and AS 4100:2020.
+The SkyCiv Weld Strength Calculator allows users to compute the weld capacity and shear strength for fillet welds in accordance with AISC 360-16, EN 1993-1-8:2005 and AS 4100:2020.
 The patterns available in the Blodgett Weld Capacity Calculator are based from the standard design formula that can be seen in Table 4 and 5 of the book Design of Welded Structures by Omer W. Blodgett.
-The weld capacity calculator will return results including the applied force on the weld, the weld capacity and the utilization ratio of the weld.
-Get started with the calculator below.
+The weld calculator will return results including the applied force on the weld, the weld capacity and the utilization ratio of the weld.
+The tool can be used to determine the capacity for welding joints between steel plates, beams, columns and a range of typical section profiles.

-What design methods are used in the Weld Capacity Calculator?
+What design methods are used in the Weld Strength Calculator?

 Both Allowable Stress Design (ASD) and Load and Resistance Factor Design (LRFD) are available in the Weld Capacity Calculator.
 The ASD method considers the maximum allowable stress for a welded joint based on joint type and base materials, stresses are then checked to ensure they do not exceed the allowable values.
 In comparison, the LRFD method does not set a fixed allowable stress value but instead involves calculating a welded joint based on factors like the weld strength, material properties, and loading.